aneela123/piping-process-map-reduce-aneela/README.md

 ## Commands used:

+Open powershell and redirect to the folder where your repo is present and give the following commands to map and reduce the data set.
+The final output name is "redOutput.txt" where the country names and their counts are generated.

 ```cat gdp.csv | python 01mapper.py > mapOutput.txt```

 ```cat gdp.csv | python 01mapper.py | sort | python 01reducer.py > redOutput.txt```